cloudrack-dot-ca/app/README.md

 ## 📚 API Documentation

-CloudRack provides a comprehensive API for programmatic management of all platform resources.
+SkyVPS360 provides a comprehensive API for programmatic management of all platform resources.

 ### Authentication
 - API key-based authentication